-David Cloud, on the other hand, assures Christians that God has preserved his words, and that these words are found in the King James Version of the Bible: “The doctrine that God has preserved His Word through the ages.
-The same God that inspired the Scripture has promised to preserve it – not merely its teachings but its very words.
+David Cloud, on the other hand, assures Christians that God has preserved his words: “The same God that inspired the Scripture has promised to preserve it – not merely its teachings but its very words.
 To argue for a divinely-inspired Bible that no longer exists is vain jangling.
 The bottom line in this matter is that the same Bible that claims to be inspired also claims to be divinely preserved.
 Our faith in this is not based on common sense (though it is sensible to believe that if God gave a perfect Bible He would preserve that very Bible); our faith is based on the promises of a God that cannot lie.

 Many evangelicals and even fundamentalists write volumes defining and defending what the Bible says about its own inspiration, but they are strangely silent about preservation.
 They take the position of faith in regard to inspiration but retreat to the position of scepticism in regard to preservation” (Cloud 2008, 455).